Daylighting Østerå

 Daylighting Østerå is an ambitious landscape and climate adaptation project, aiming to reconnect the city of Aalborg with the nature surrounding it.

 The water flowing from the southern river valley to the Limfjord has been culverted ever since industrialization.
 But times have changed: The sewage system has been modernized, and the stream water is clean.
-Aalborg Municipality now wishes to develop the Østerå area in a way that brings new nature qualities and stronger biodiversity, that adapt the city center to a changing climate, and create new social meeting places.
+Aalborg Municipality wanted to develop the Østerå area in a way that brings new nature qualities and stronger biodiversity, that adapts the city center to a changing climate, and creates new social meeting places.

 The fjord and the river valley

 The project connects three new nature-based parks; Karolinelund, Åparken and Gabriel.
 From here you can follow the open course of the stream and a rich city nature with varied species.
-With a walking and cycling path throughout the city, the landscape design connects the city from one end to the other: From the magnificent nature to the urban part of central Aalborg.
+With a walking and cycling path throughout the project, the landscape design connects the city from one end to the other: From the magnificent nature surrounding the city to the urban part of central Aalborg.

-The opening of the stream will protect Aalborg against extreme rainfalls and cloudbursts.
+The opening of the stream protects Aalborg against extreme rainfalls and cloudbursts.
 The greater capacity for diversion of rainwater relieves the rainwater catchments of the river and helps to make the city more robust to extreme rain events and cloudbursts.

 The three new riverside parks consist of: